AndrewGlennAquino/AnimationPlayground/README.md

 Information about the class is available on the course web: https://pages.graphics.cs.wisc.edu/559-sp24/

-The `for_students` sub-directory contains files for the students to read and modify.
+The `for_students` and `student_files` sub-directories contains files for the students to create, read, and modify.

 The `libs` sub-directory contains libraries used by the workbook.
 These